ctablex/core/packages/ctablex-core/docs/ArrayContent.md

 ### Use Cases

 - Display content only when data is available
-- Wrap arrays with DOM elements only when not empty (iterating over an empty array returns an empty array, so use `NonEmptyContent` when you need a wrapper)
+- Wrap arrays with DOM elements only when not empty
 - Apply custom `isEmpty` logic for different data types

 #### Wrapping Arrays with DOM Elements